turbulent/substance/README.md

 - [ ] P2 validate, test and fix Windows support
 - [ ] P2 ModifyVM on bootup for EngineProfile
 - [ ] Box service (push/pull/hosting registry)
-- [ ] Box: Provide export, snapshot and reload commands
+- [ ] Engine: Provide export, snapshot and reload commands
-- [ ] Box: Provide support for an initialization script
+- [ ] Engine: Provide support for an initialization script
 - [ ] Doc: How it works
 - [ ] Doc: How to use
 - [ ] Doc: Box guide